|

 common subject or does a good job of depicting an uncommon subject or mood?
 Is it a good

-slide with the right exposure and focus?
-You must imagine jurors looking at dozens of slides.
+photo with the right exposure and focus?
+You must imagine jurors looking at

 When